Pipeline raises $2M to teach gamers how to stream for a living

 At one point, Ellis pitched more than 300 content creators at a Facebook event.
 One person in the audience got excited.
 His name was David Steinberg, aka StoneMountain64.
 The pair hit it off.
 Ellis convinced Steinberg to take some time away from YouTube and create live content on Facebook.
 Over three years, they co-developed many of the programs and features you see at Facebook Gaming today.
 Ellis’ team ballooned from three people to more than 150.

 “We had so much fun building and learning along the way together.
 The idea for Pipeline came about because we wanted a space for content creators to come together privately — not in front of their fans and get the opportunity to share learnings,” Ellis said.
-“It’s a rollercoaster of ups and downs which fans just don’t get.
+“It’s a roller coaster of ups-and-downs which fans just don’t get.
 We know how hard the road is and wanted to create a platform dedicated to supporting creators through that journey.”

 Steinberg started as a content creator in college a decade ago but never thought it would be a way to make a real income.
 He graduated with honors with an economics degree and got a job in investment management.
 Through college and his job, he was working every weekend or night to learn editing content.
-Now he has more than six million followers and he still streams.
+Now he has more than six million followers.

 “One of the things that frustrated me was that we as an industry do a really good job of helping those at the very top,” Ellis said.
 “I experienced this firsthand.
 And so did David, my cofounder.
 We realized that when you’re at the top, you have a bunch of people around you that are dedicated to making you successful.
 But when you’re on the way up, you don’t get any of that support.”